pepijndevos/pepijndevos.github.com/_posts/2021-05-05-evaluating-gui-toolkits.markdown

 I'm not particularly interested in any of the features Next.js offers, I just don't want to deal with all the boilerplate of setting it up manually.
 In the end it turns out you have to use some [dynamic import](https://nextjs.org/docs/advanced-features/dynamic-import) loophoole to avoid SSR and the resulting "document not found" errors from Plotly trying to access the DOM.

-From there it's smooth sailing to generate a bunch of datapoints and plot them.
+From there it's smooth sailing to generate a bunch of data points and plot them.
 Subplots were a small puzzle, but actually fine.
 The interactive interface is very good, easy to pan and zoom around.